Haikutimes.com

 the march to independence

-not native americans
+not the native americans

 timeless event